paulusminus/lipl-book/src/introduction.md

 ## Sing-along

 The sing-alongs are not at home.
 When I go to a sing-along I bring with me
-- my smartphone with lipl-control installed and data synchronized with lipl-repo-rest
+- my smartphone with lipl-control installed and data synchronized with lipl-storage
 - a raspberry Pi Zero W with lipl-display installed

 The Raspberry Pi Zero gets connected to a display with the help of its HDMI connector.
 After booting the Pi advertises a Gatt Service.